-The 7-year SSHRC partnership "Deindustrialization and the Politics of Our Time" (DePOT), based at the Centre for Oral History and Digital Storytelling at Concordia University, brings together 36 partner organizations across six countries in Western Europe and North America: Germany, France, Italy, the United Kingdom, United States, and Canada.
+The 7-year SSHRC partnership "Deindustrialization and the Politics of Our Time" (DePOT), based at the Centre for Oral History and Digital Storytelling at Concordia University, brings together over 35 research centres, industrial museums, labour archives, trade unions and other organizations across Italy, France, Germany, the UK, Canada and the United States.
 It examines the historical roots and lived experience of deindustrialization as well as the political responses to it.
 One of the project's primary public outcomes will be a multi-site exhibition on Deindustrialization and the Politics of Our Time.
 For more information on the project visit: https://deindustrialization.org/

 The DePOT Artist in Residence (DePOT AIR) program supports creative engagements with the historical roots and lived experience of deindustrialization.
-We are interested in proposals that range across the performing, creative and visual arts, are rooted in deindustrialized areas in Italy, France, Germany, the UK, the US or Canada and that speak to the impact, and legacy, of mine, mill and factory closures.
+We are interested in proposals that range across the performing, creative and visual arts, are rooted in deindustrialized areas in Italy, France, Germany, the UK, the US or Canada and that speak to the gendered and embodied dimensions of deindustrialization and its transgenerational legacies.
 It invites grassroots artists from working-class, racialized and marginalized communities in deindustrialized areas to join our multi-year, interdisciplinary and transnational partnership.

-The DePOT AIR program is inviting applications for two one-year fellowships (September 2022 - August 2023) centred on the socio-economic effects of industrial closures.
+The DePOT AIR program is inviting applications for two one-year fellowships (August 2023 - July 2024) centred on gender, family, and deindustrialization.
+One scholarship is reserved for artists outside academia.
 Individual artists as well as artist collectives are eligible.
-A stipend of CAD \$8,000 will be paid out in two instalments, the second of which will be at the project's conclusion when the work has been presented to the Project's Assembly in June 2023.
+A second scholarship is for scholars who engage in art creation.
+A stipend of CAD \$8,000 will be paid out in two instalments, the second of which will be at the project's conclusion when the work has been presented to the Project's Assembly in June 2024.
 Depending on where recipients are located, we will support recipients in acquiring additional outside funding or sponsorships for the creative art projects and will support their work in other ways (including transcribing oral history interviews when necessary).
-Recipients are expected to follow the project's ethics guidelines for research-creation and attend the June 2023 conference in Montreal, Canada for which expenses will be paid.
+Recipients are expected to follow the project's ethics guidelines for research-creation and attend the June 2024 conference in the UK for which expenses will be paid.